On the Benefits of Semi-Supervised Test Case Generation for Simulation Models: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this work, we (a) implement the idea of anti-pattern values on output signals to find potential faults on CPSs, and (b) explore the application of {\em semi-supervised methods} in test case generation on CPSs.
+In this work, we (a) adopt the idea of anti-pattern values on output signals to find potential faults on simulation models, and (b) explore the application of {\em semi-supervised methods} in test case generation.
 The ``manifold assumption'', i.e. data with high dimension can be approximated to a lower dimensional manifold without much loss of signal~\cite{books/mit/06/CSZ2006}, is the key factor in the success of our proposed approach.

-We evaluate GenClu on 5 CPSs designed in Simulink and compare it to (a) a baseline random method, (b) the modified state-of-the-art method EPIcuRus, which includes the new test case generation algorithm inside its functionalities, and (c) another state-of-the-art method OD test case generation.
+We evaluate GenClu on 5 simulation models designed in Simulink and compare it to (a) a baseline random method, (b) the modified state-of-the-art method EPIcuRus, which includes the new test case generation algorithm inside its functionalities, (c) another state-of-the-art method OD test case generation, and (d) the most recent state-of-the-art online testing framework SAMOTA for DNN-enabled system.
 By running experiments 20 repeats, we find {\em semi-supervised method based approach} GenClu can generate test cases with significant higher performance on mutation testing (win on all 5 case studies by passing the statistical test).
-By summarizing the results, we say that under less oracle condition, GenClu is a both effectiveness and efficiency method on generating test suite for detecting faults on the CPSs.
+By summarizing the results, we say that under less oracle condition, GenClu is a both effectiveness and efficiency method on generating test suite for detecting faults.

-In future work, we plan to (a) collecting more CPSs from other resources and replicate our study in other programming languages, (b) discover more potential anti-patterns which can reveal faults in the simulation models, (c) enhance the GenClu by adding some heuristics during the split algorithm, and (d) better handle the binary inputs by implementing the binary split algorithm in literature~\cite{chen2018sampling} into the current continuous split algorithm.
+In future work, we plan to (a) collecting more simulation models from other resources and replicate our study in other programming languages, (b) discover more potential anti-patterns which can reveal faults in the simulation models, (c) enhance the GenClu by adding some heuristics during the split algorithm, and (d) better handle the binary inputs by implementing the binary split algorithm in literature~\cite{chen2018sampling} into the current continuous split algorithm.

 For other researchers exploring this area, or others in SE, we offer the following advice: we do not always have to explore all parts of the state space.
 Sometimes (as shown here) a few ($\sqrt{n}$) peeks works as well as anything else (and does so much faster).